All articles

 }

-The bean is now fully initialized and stored in the ApplicationContext.
-All subsequent getBean() calls return the same singleton instance (with default scope).
+The bean is now fully initialized and available in the ApplicationContext.
+For singleton-scoped beans, it remains in the container until shutdown.

-When the ApplicationContext is closed, Spring calls destruction callbacks in this order:
+When the ApplicationContext is closed — via context.close() or a JVM shutdown hook (context.registerShutdownHook()) — Spring calls destruction callbacks in this order:

 1. @PreDestroy (recommended)